What are therian vocals?

 Putting it Together

 With this linguistics crash course out of the way, let's try an animal sound!
-How about an easy one, a hiss.If we were to describe a hiss, like a snake's, we might call it an "unvoiced alveolar fricative," or simply, the "s" sound in English.
+How about an easy one, a hiss.Make a hiss, and notice what your mouth does.
+Most likely, your vocal folds are not vibrating (unvoiced), your tongue tip is behind your teeth (alveolar), and the air is moving constantly through a narrow opening making a noisy sound (fricative).If we were to describe a hiss, like a snake's, we would call it an "unvoiced alveolar fricative," or simply, the "s" sound in English.

 SoundPlaceMannerVoicing